Create an email and internet use policy

 For instance, if you wouldn't stop them making a quick personal phone call on work time, should you stop them sending the odd personal email?

-The aims of your internet policy
+The goals of your internet policy

 Decide the goals of your email and internet use policy before you start writing it.
 Your company aims may fall into one of these two groups, or be somewhere in between: